 What are Drain Flies (aka Moth Flies)?

-Drain flies or moth flies are small, dark winged gnats.
-They breed in standing water which makes home drains the perfect breeding grounds for these irritating insects.
-Most of the time they are noticed after you come back from a vacation or you have been gone away for an extended period of time.
-This is due to the water just sitting inside of your homes drain traps without any water moving through the pipe system.
+Drain flies or moth flies are small, dark-winged gnats.
+They breed in standing water, which makes home drains the perfect breeding grounds for these irritating insects.
+Most of the time, they are noticed after you come back from a vacation or you have been gone away for an extended period of time.
+This is due to the water just sitting inside your home's drain traps without any water moving through the pipe system.

-If drain flies are noticed don't panic because they will usually disappear once normal household activities resume and the water in the home is once again being used daily.
-If you have not been away from home and you start to notice these flies you may have a plumbing problem that you are unaware of.
+If drain flies are noticed, don't panic because they will usually disappear once normal household activities resume and the water in the home is once again being used daily.
+If you have not been away from home and you start to notice these flies, there may be a previously unknown plumbing problem present.

-Drain fly larva need moisture to grow.
+Drain fly larvae need moisture to grow.
 The perfect places inside your home are the sink drains, toilets that are not used often, and anywhere in general that water may accumulate and sit for periods of time.
 It is a good idea to clean those types of areas consistently to avoid an infestation of these flies.
-Being that the larvae are so small it is hard to see them and they tend to be overlooked.
-By the time they are noticed they have already grown to adult flies.
+The larvae are so small that it is hard to see them, and they tend to be overlooked.
+By the time they are noticed, they have already grown into adult flies.

 Drain Flies and Your Home

 So you noticed drain flies inside of your home, what do you do?
 To start, you want to flush clean water through your home's drains and pipe system.
 You can run hot water down drains and flush all toilets.
 Also, clean other areas where water may be laying, such as under the refrigerator, air conditioners, other appliances, and empty all standing water that is found outdoors.
 If the problems persist, you may be facing a bigger issue.